BawkMcGraw/GroupMe-E3Kiosk/README.md

 I've already included this years schedule. in CST time (because that's relavent to my group) and CEST time, for my friend.
 I've also programed it to check the date and time, and change its response if an event is on-going or passed.

 If also super simplified updating this information year to year.
 You'll still have to stack the events per day (mon, tues, etc) yourself every year.
 But now its just updating 2 places instead of like 5.
 I've included notes so you know which array sections represent what information.
+I will also be working to make this process much easier and maybe even just do it through a website for next year.

 ## To-do